Personal injury

 The presumed liability system recognises that the liability of one's actions should be proportionate to the degree of danger which they impose on other road users.
 Every year, around 19,000 cyclists are killed or injured in reported road accidents in the UK.
 The true figures are likely to be higher as the Department of Transport data excludes incidents which go unreported to the police, even if the cyclist’s injuries required a visit to hospital.

-The concept of presumed liability is not new.
-In 1934 Lord Danesfort introduced the Road Traffic (Compensation for Accidents) Bill 1934 which proposed that cyclists or pedestrians killed or injured as a result of a road collision with a vehicle should automatically be able to recover compensation without the need to prove the driver was at fault.
+The concept of presumed liability in cycling accidents dates back to 1934, when Lord Danesfort introduced the Road Traffic (Compensation for Accidents) Bill 1934 which proposed that cyclists or pedestrians killed or injured as a result of a road collision with a vehicle should automatically be able to recover compensation without the need to prove the driver was at fault.

 Cycling is a rapidly growing activity in the UK and British cyclists often suffer injuries whilst cycling in Europe.
 Cross-border litigation, now increasingly commonplace following the implementation of the Fifth Motor Insurance Directive in June 2007, has underlined the significant differences between English law and the rest of Europe.